-This course is designed to provide an understanding of counseling and consultation processes including an awareness of both counselor/consultant characteristics (such as age, gender, ethnicity, personal values and skills) and behaviors that influence the helping process as well as a knowledge counseling theories.
+This course is designed to provide an understanding of counseling and consultation processes including an awareness of both counselor/consultant characteristics (such as age, gender, ethnicity, personal values and skills) and behaviors that influence the helping process as well as a knowledge of counseling theories.
 The consideration of counseling theories will include an examination of the historical developments and an exploration of affective, behavioral, and cognitive theories that are consistent with current professional research and practice in the field.
-This course will incorporate an awareness of systems theory particularly as it applies to family systems.
-Students will be encouraged to develop a personal model of counseling based on an understanding of essential interviewing and counseling skills.
+Students will be encouraged to develop a personal style of counseling based on an understanding of essential microskills and intervention techniques, consistent with counseling theory.
 These skills will include the ability to establish appropriate goals, effective strategies for accomplishing those goals and clarity about the components of therapeutic relationships especially the importance of maintaining professional boundaries.
-An awareness of technological strategies and applications and their usefulness in developing outcome assessment will also be emphasized.
-The course will include a consideration of the major models of consultation, their history, and an awareness of the appropriate application of those models.
-Legal and ethical consideration will be integrated into all aspects of the course.
-3 credits.
+Ethical consideration will be integrated into all aspects of the course.
+3 credits